Dark Matter in the Coming Decade: Complementary Paths to Discovery and Beyond: The Four Pillars of Dark Matter Detection

 \subsection{Direct Detection}

 Dark matter permeates the whole Universe, and its local density on Earth is known to be $5\times 10^{-25}~\g/\cm^3$ to within a factor of 2.
 This creates the opportunity to detect dark matter particles {\em directly} as they pass through and scatter off normal matter~\cite{Goodman:1984dc}.
-Such events are extremely rare, and so the direct detection approach requires sensitive detectors with exquisite background rejection.
+Such events are extremely rare, and so the direct detection approach requires sensitive detectors with exquisite background rejection \cite{Cushman:2013zza}.
 The expected signals depend on the nature of the dark matter particles and their interactions.
 For a list of current and planned experiments, see~\cite{TableDD}.

 In the case of WIMPs, direct searches are extremely promising.
 Experimental techniques include detectors that record ionization, scintillation light, and phonons.
 The most sensitive of the detectors employ multiple techniques, and the interplay of each is used to discriminate against backgrounds.
 Depending on the target material, experiments can be sensitive to (a combination of) spin-dependent and spin-independent WIMP interactions with matter.
-The sensitivity of the current generation of detectors for spin-independent cross sections for scattering off protons is approaching $\sigma_{\text{SI}}^p \sim 10^{-45}~\cm^2$ for WIMP masses of $\sim 100~\gev$, with orders of magnitude improvement expected in the coming decade.
-For asymmetric dark matter with masses $\sim \gev$, the reduced recoil energy is challenging to detect, but there has been significant progress in designing experiments with low threshold energies.
+The sensitivity of the current generation of detectors for spin-independent (spin-dependent) cross sections for scattering off protons is approaching $\sigma_{\text{SI}}^p \sim 10^{-45}~\cm^2$ ($\sigma_{\text{SD}}^p \sim 10^{-39}~\cm^2$) for WIMP masses of $\sim 100~\gev$, with orders of magnitude improvement expected in the coming decade \cite{Cushman:2013zza}.
+In the last years a number of experiments have reported potential signals that could be interpreted as very light ($~10$ GeV) DM particles.
+Although this interpretation is still inconclusive, it greatly motivates designing experiments with low threshold energies.

 Axions also have strong prospects for direct detection.
 Cosmological and astrophysical constraints restrict the allowed axion mass range to be between 1 $\mu$eV and 1 meV.
 In a static magnetic field, there is a small probability for cosmologically produced axions to be converted by virtual photons to real microwave photons by the Primakoff effect~\cite{Sikivie:1983ip}.
 This would produce a monochromatic signal with a line width of $dE/E\sim 10^{-6}$, which could be detected in a high-$Q$ microwave cavity tunable over GHz frequencies.
 In the near future, these searches will be sensitive to models with axion mass $\sim \mu$eV, which is the favored mass range if axions are a significant component of dark matter.